Stephanie Tooman

 Associate Professor of Dance

 Stephanie Tooman is an internationally renowned teacher of the Martha Graham Technique.
 She has taught at the Martha Graham School, the Alvin Ailey School, and is tenured faculty at the Purchase College Conservatory of Dance, State University of New York.
-She also has taught extensively internationally, including being the first invited teacher of the Graham technique at the Beijing Dance Academy, China, and taught years at Los Talleres in Mexico City.
-She has held teaching positions at the Rotterdam Dance Academy (The Netherlands), the Institute del Theatre (Barcelona, Spain), and taught intensives at Copenhagen Contemporary Dance School (Denmark), the New National Theater in Japan, in Taipei, Taiwan, and has been faculty at the Netherlands Dance Theater, first and second companies (The Hague, The Netherlands).
-Additionally, Stephanie has guest taught at The Philadelphia School of Dance Arts, Philadanco, Juneau, Alaska Summer Program, in Kona and Hilo, Hawaii, and the North East Dance Convention, Master classes at Yale, and more.
+She also has taught extensively internationally, including being the first Graham teacher to teach at the Centre Choregraphique Multicorp in Cotonou, Benin and at the Beijing Dance Academy, China.
+She has taught at the summer programs of New York University (with the Dragon Sisters), Earl Mosley Diversity of Dance, and Los Talleres in Mexico City.
+She has held teaching positions at the Rotterdam Dance Academy (The Netherlands), the Institute del Theatre (Barcelona, Spain), and taught intensives at the National Academy of Fine Arts in Singapore, the Copenhagen Contemporary Dance School (Denmark), the New National Theater in Japan, in Taipei, Taiwan, and has been faculty at the Netherlands Dance Theater, first and second companies (The Hague, The Netherlands).